-Fujifilm X-Pro1 versus Fujifilm X-Pro2
+Fujifilm X-Pro1 vs X-Pro2

-The Fujifilm X-Pro1 and the Fujifilm X-Pro2 are two enthusiast cameras that were officially introduced, respectively, in January 2012 and January 2016.
+The Fujifilm X-Pro1 and the Fujifilm X-Pro2 are two enthusiast cameras that were revealed to the public, respectively, in January 2012 and January 2016.
 Both the X-Pro1 and the X-Pro2 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The X-Pro1 has a resolution of 16 megapixel, whereas the X-Pro2 provides 24 MP.
+The X-Pro1 has a resolution of 16 megapixels, whereas the X-Pro2 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-Pro2 is somewhat larger (2 percent) than the Fujifilm X-Pro1.
 Moreover, the X-Pro2 is markedly heavier (10 percent) than the X-Pro1.
 It is noteworthy in this context that the X-Pro2 is splash and dust-proof, while the X-Pro1 does not feature any corresponding weather-sealing.